linwhitehat/ACPT4dblp/README.md

 ### run

-    Please execute ACPT.py in python3 environment and wait until the program ends.
+    Please ensure that the config file and the ACPT.py file are in the same file directory, and then execute the ACPT program in the python3 environment until the program ends.

+    ``` shell
+    python3 ACPT.py
+    ```

 ## Note